NikhilReddyTN/RAG_ANLP/README.md

 2. Add the questions to the questions.csv file.

+3. Install the requirements.txt file (pip install -r requirements.txt).
+The dependencies are compatible with Python 3.12.4

-3. Run the rag.py file
+4. Run the rag.py file

 The answers will be generated to answers.json

+** If you want to run the scraping scripts just run the using: python <file_name.py>